biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * López-Aguirre, C., Archer, M., Hand, S.J. and Laffan, S.W. (in press) Phylogenetic diversity, types of endemism and the evolutionary history of New World bats.
 [Ecography](http://dx.doi.org/10.1111/ecog.03260).

-  * Yap, J-YS., Rossetto, M., Costion, C., et al. (in press) Filters of floristic exchange: How traits and climate shape the rain forest invasion of Sahul from Sunda.
-[Journal of Biogeography](https://doi.org/10.1111/jbi.13143).

   * Dalrymple, R.L., Kemp, D.J., Laffan, S.W., White, T.E., Flores-Moreno, H., Hemmings, F.A., Hitchcock, T.D., & Moles, A.T. (in press) Abiotic and biotic predictors of macroecological patterns in bird and butterfly coloration.
 [Ecological Monographs](http://dx.doi.org/10.1002/ecm.1287).

   * Carta, A., Pierini, B., Roma-Marzio, F., Bedini, G. and Peruzzi, L. (in press) Phylogenetic measures of biodiversity uncover pteridophyte centres of diversity and hotspots in Tuscany.
 [Plant Biosystems](http://dx.doi.org/10.1080/11263504.2017.1353550).